launchdarkly/api-client-go/docs/AccountMembersApi.md

 func main() {
     limit := int64(789) // int64 | The number of members to return in the response.
 Defaults to 20. (optional)
     offset := int64(789) // int64 | Where to start in the list.
 This is for use with pagination.
-For example, an offset of 10 would skip the first ten items and then return the next `limit` items. (optional) filter := "filter_example" // string | A comma-separated list of filters.
+For example, an offset of 10 skips the first ten items and then returns the next items in the list, up to the query `limit`. (optional) filter := "filter_example" // string | A comma-separated list of filters.
 Each filter is of the form `field:value`.
 Supported fields are explained above. (optional) sort := "sort_example" // string | A comma-separated list of fields to sort by.
 Fields prefixed by a dash ( - ) sort in descending order. (optional)